Neeratyoy/Auto-CNN/README.md

 # ML4AAD WS18/19 Final Project

-The following repo is a cloned extension of the original base repo that we were given. \newline https://bitbucket.org/biedenka/ml4aad_ws18_project/src/master/
+The following repo is a cloned extension of the original base repo that we were given. https://bitbucket.org/biedenka/ml4aad_ws18_project/src/master/

 The src/ is maintained as per the original.
 However, the contents of the original src/ has been completely revamped.
 Details of which are given below.